pierre-rouleau/seed7-mode/README.rst

    - PEL also provides a large set of specialized information PDFs.
    - The `PEL Seed7 PDF`_ provides more information.
 This document also provides links to other relevant `PEL PDFs`_.
+     PEL is absolutely not required to use seed7-mode.
+     PEL just provides some useful information and commands that complement what Emacs provides and what seed7-mode can provide while staying independent from PEL (and it is).
-   - These are best viewed with a browser that can render them online (instead of downloading each one separately) because these PDF files hold a large number of hyperlinks to Emacs documentation,  package and project website pages.
+   - These PEL PDF files are best viewed with a browser that can render them online (instead of downloading each one separately) because these PDF files hold a large number of hyperlinks to Emacs documentation, package and project website pages.

 Currently Implemented Features